lambdamikel/LambdaSpeak-FS/README.md

 port.
 Rather, it is first put into the transmission buffer, and upon a *flush buffer* command, the whole buffer is sent at once over the serial output (TX) port.
 This send / transmission buffer can hold **268 bytes**.
+Like the input buffer, bytes will get lost when the buffer is full; hence, it must be *flushed* in a timely manner.
-Have a look at the BASIC programs `SERIAL2.BAS` for the buffered mode, and `SERIAL3.BAS` for the direct mode.
+Have a look at the BASIC programs
+`SERIAL2.BAS` for the buffered mode, and `SERIAL3.BAS` for the direct mode.

 Note that `buffered` only refers to the OUTGOING / TRANSMISSION buffer; for INCOMING messages, the RECEIVE BUFFER is ALWAYS being used.

 Note that the receiver and the transmission buffer are separate